 It seems a weekly occurrence at the moment, another iconic high street brand ‘being beaten on the ropes’ by the heavyweight online retailers.
-From where to buy modafinil europe Toys ‘R’ Us to buy provigil in nigeria BHS to source url House of Fraser the likes of Amazon, Google and ASOS are picking them off one by one.
+From Look At This Toys ‘R’ Us to http://nepa.nl/home/ BHS to obat neurontin House of Fraser the likes of Amazon, Google and ASOS are picking them off one by one.
 Despite still being valued by many people in the UK, these high street stable-mates struggle to make their propositions compelling or their business models work at scale anymore.

 So is this just the beginning of the end for High Street retailers or a final wake up call for them to think and behave differently?